The Bash Street Kids: Artists

 Leo Baxendale drew the strip until 1962, when David Sutherland replaced him.
 Sutherland originally used a similar drawing style to Baxendale's, simplifying it later in the decade.
 He has drawn most of the strips since then, except from 1998 to 2000 (when Nigel Parkinson took over the strip in a style similar to that of David Parkins in Dennis the Menace.)
 The strips have had a closely connected visual style since the early 1970s, when Sutherland began drawing them both.
 Although he was apparently easing into semi-retirement, Parkinson moved to Dennis the Menace in 2000 and Sutherland returned.
-Sutherland continued drawing the strip until he passed away in 2023, at the age of 89.
+Sutherland continued drawing the strip until he died in 2023, at the age of 89.

 The strip has had a number of ghost artists, including Gordon Bell during the early 1970s, John Sherwood later in the decade, Keith Reynolds during the 1980s and Tom Paterson in the early 1990s.
 Mike Pearse and Kev F. Sutherland (no relation to David Sutherland) have occasionally drawn the strip, long stories in particular.
-Shannon Gallant became the first female artist to draw the strip in 2020, and has drawn for it occasionally ever since.
+Following Sutherland's death, Shannon Gallant and Mychailo Kazybrid both acted as temporary artists in the following months, before Gallant was appointed as Sutherland's permanent replacement.